3583Bytes/RestAV/README.md

 # RestAV
 Antivirus Rest API Running in Docker

-This is a .net core Web Rest API that will accept a JSON Post request.
-This uses will run in a docker container that is defined in the solution but it depends on another container running ClamAV it will pull from:https://hub.docker.com/r/mkodockx/docker-clamav/
+This is a .net core Web Rest API that will accept a multipart/from-data Post request.
+This will run in a docker container that is defined in the solution but it depends on another container running ClamAV it will pull from:https://hub.docker.com/r/mkodockx/docker-clamav/

-Parameters:

-Mode 0 = Synchronous 1= Asynchronous

-Request Example

-{
-	"Mode":"0",
-	"FileData":"WDVPIVAlQEFQWzRcUFpYNTQoUF4pN0NDKTd9JEVJQ0FSLVNUQU5EQVJELUFOVElWSVJVUy1URVNULUZJTEUhJEgrSCo=",
-	"FileName":"Test.txt"
-}

-Response Example
+Methods:

+ScanFile - Accepts a multipart/from-data file to scan and provides synchronous result:

 [
     "Result",
-    "Infected",
-    "File",
-    "stream",
-    "Virus Eicar-Test-Signature",
+    "Clean",
     "TotalSeconds",
-    "0.0197741"
+    "0.0295759"
+]

+ScanFileAsync - Accepts a multipart/from-data file to scan and provides a GUID which can be used to asynchrounously fetch a result

+[
+    "GUID",
+    "0cc52015-2217-4c20-be93-907fb680d6ae"
+]

+/api/RestAV/0cc52015-2217-4c20-be93-907fb680d6ae

+[
+    "Result",
+    "Clean"
 ]